Say Goodbye to Migraine Headaches and Medications to treat them with Complementary and Alternative Medicine

 Here we are able to hear from someone that was able to get help with their headaches using holistic therapies.

 Dr. Ilya Skolnikoff is a licensed and practicing chiropractor in the state of California.
-He is also a Diplomate of the International Board of Applied Kinesiology and the Clinical Director of Triad Of Health Family Healing Center in San Rafael, California.
+He is also a Diplomate of the International Board of Applied Kinesiology and the Clinical Director of Triad of Health Family Healing Center in San Rafael, California.
 He has written several papers on Temporal Mandibular Joint Dysfunction, the Acupuncture Meridian Systems, and a variety of other topics such as permanent weight loss, the benefits of high cholesterol levels, etc.

 Becoming a Diplomate of the International Board of Applied Kinesiology (DIBAK) requires 3 years of study and 4 to 5 hours of exams.
 There are only 5 practicing DIBAKs in northern California.
-The DIBAK must be well versed in Cranial Sacral Therapy, the meridians of Traditional Chinese Medicine, Dr. Frank Champman, MD’s Neuro Lymphatic Reflexes, Dr. Clarence Bennett, DC’s Neuro Vascular Reflexes, mental / emotional / spiritual therapies, applied clinical nutrition, all aspects of the nervous system and a variety of other aspects of health and disease.
+The DIBAK must be well versed in Cranial Sacral Therapy, the meridians of Traditional Chinese Medicine, Dr. Frank Champman, MD’s Neuro Lymphatic Reflexes, Dr. Clarence Bennett, DC’s Neuro Vascular Reflexes, mental/emotional/spiritual therapies, applied clinical nutrition, all aspects of the nervous system, and a variety of other aspects of health and disease.
 Dr. Skolnikoff specializes in helping women with hormonal imbalances and people who suffer from thyroid disease.

-In addition to Applied Kinesiology, his studies and clinical expertise involve the following disciplines:
+In addition to applied kinesiology, his studies and clinical expertise involve the following disciplines:

 • Energy Medicine